Definition of Business Contract: Everything You Need to Know

 7. Types of Business Contracts

 The definition of a business contract is a legally binding agreement between two parties regarding the buying and selling of goods or services.
+On UpCounsel, you can get free quotes from experienced business contract attorneys in less than 24 hours.

 What Is a Business Contract?